-- Offer our clients real quality services.

-- Issue Certificates in an expeditious way.

-- Maintain properly trained personnel.

-- Maintain and adequate procedures according to the needs of our clients.

-- Ensure that our services meet the specified requirements and
+- Offer our clients real quality services. - Issue Certificates in an expeditious way. - Maintain properly trained personnel. - Maintain and adequate procedures according to the needs of our clients. - Ensure that our services meet the specified requirements and - Assure a process of continuous improvement.

-Approved by: CEO Revised by: MQA Date of revision: MAY/02/2022 Page 8 of 66
+Approved by: CEO Revised by: MQA Date of revision: JUN/02/2023 Page 8 of 65